The RideConnect Vision

 Welcome to the world with RideConnect.

-In order to download the app, visit the Apple app store on your iPhone or the Google Play store on your Samsung, Pixel or other Android phone.
+You may also visit the Apple app store on your iPhone or the Google Play store on your Samsung, Pixel or other Android phone.

 Search for RideConnect, which is one word.

-Look for an app with the icon, as indicated by the red arrow in the images above.
+Look for an app with the icon.

 |Download RideConnect and see how it can benefit you||Tweet this page|